shabnammirzoeva/Sprint-Planning-Notes/README.md

 - <strike> DE: Update invoice template for tax-deductible purpose #422 </strike>

 **Ad-hoc**
-- IT - Claim Update does not reflect in CCT Backoffice or in transaction report #423
+- <strike> IT - Claim Update does not reflect in CCT Backoffice or in transaction report #423 </strike>
-- QuickSight: align reports to reflect the latest price changes #443
+- <strike> QuickSight: align reports to reflect the latest price changes  #443 </strike>
-- SE: SAP invoicing flows to map by action #267
+- (In progress) SE: SAP invoicing flows to map by action #267.
+Dependent on the release & merge of the IT SAP Changes #456